 In precisely what manner Uruk ruled the region, why and how it became the first city in the world, and in what manner it exercised its authority is not fully known.
-The historian Gwendolyn Leick writes:
+Scholar Gwendolyn Leick writes:

 The Uruk phenomenon is still much debated, as to what extent Uruk exercised political control over the large area covered by the Uruk artifacts, whether this relied on the use of force, and which institutions were in charge.
 Too little of the site has been excavated to provide any firm answers to these questions.
 However, it is clear that, at this time, the urbanization process was set in motion, concentrated at Uruk itself.
 (183-184)